discosat/satop-platform/README.md

 Note that the `--install-plugin-requirements` flag will install any requirements specified in the plugins' `config.yaml` files.
 This flag is only necessary if its the first time the satop platform will be running or if there's an update to a plugins requirements.

+**Note:** When running the platform manually (outside of the provided Docker development environment), the database will not be automatically seeded.
+You will need to create the first user and roles manually using the API endpoints described in the 'Authentication and Authorization' section.

 ## Plugin development

 ### Minimum files